Crestron/CH5ShellUtilitiesCli/src/cli/import-assets/README.md

     yarn import:assets [options]
     npm run import:assets [options]

+You could use shortcut script `imp:a` with options:
+    ch5-shell-cli imp:a [options]

-You could use shortcuts as the following:
+You could use shortcut script `imp:a` with yarn and npm commands as the following:
-    yarn imp:a
+    yarn imp:a [options]
-    npm run imp:a
+    npm run imp:a [options]

 Options:
     -h, --help,         Help for Importing assets from the './app/project/assets/' folder